You’ve probably heard about dental implants before, and with due reason; dental implants are among the most common procedures in dentistry.

 - This procedure relies on the use of general anesthesia; you’ll be sleeping through the whole process.

 - Dental bone grafting is extremely safe and the risk of infection is highly unlikely.
-If you show any signs of pain, discomfort or believe that you might have an infection, please refer to your doctor.
+If you show any signs of pain, or discomfort or believe that you might have an infection, please refer to your doctor.

 How much does bone graft cost?